kreynoldsf5/pyASEexercises/pyExercise3.md

 ## Deserialization

 Like [Exercise 1](./pyExercise1.md), make an HTTP GET request to our [webserver](http://ec2-54-191-220-106.us-west-2.compute.amazonaws.com) -- this time to "[/data](http://ec2-54-191-220-106.us-west-2.compute.amazonaws.com/data)".
 The response will contain all POST payloads made by your peers in [Exercise 2](./pyExercise2.md) in a JSON array.
 A JSON array value must be of type string, number, object, array, boolean or _null_.
 This response will be a JSON array of JSON objects.
+Recall this table:

 | Python           | JSON   |
 |------------------|--------|